trane-project/trane-music/courses/minor_pentatonic_scale/lesson_F_sharp/exercise_5/back.md

-The note in degree number 5 of the F♯ minor pentatonic scale is E.
+The note in degree number 5 of the F♯ Minor Pentatonic scale is E.